UFC 312 card: Sean Strickland vs Du Plessis 2 and all fights as Zhang Weili features

 South Africa’s Du Plessis has since retained the gold against Israel Adesanya, submitting the former champion in August, after Strickland bounced back with a decision win over Paulo Costa in June.

-And in this weekend’s co-main event, Zhang puts her strawweight belt on the line against Tatiana Suarez, who bids to end the Chinese star’s second reign as champion.
+And in tonight’s co-main event, Zhang puts her strawweight belt on the line against Tatiana Suarez, who bids to end the Chinese star’s second reign as champion.

 Here’s all you need to know.